ngmoco/daida.js/README.md

 # Daida.js
 ===========

-This is the scheduler library for the NGCore-Server application.
-However it is a very general work queue/scheduler library that can be used on it's own.
-It only requires node.js and a few js modules.
+Daida is a scheduler module for use with Beanstalk or by itself.
+The only requirement is node.js.

-This scheduler library contains the following primary components.
+Daida has the following components:

-* The Scheduler: The broker object for all of the scheduling strategies.
-Accepts tasks via it's schedule() method and depending on it's context (dependency injected strategy etc) it composes a Job object representing the task and schedules it in the particular strategies queue.
+* Scheduler: A broker for the scheduling strategies.
+Accepts tasks via its schedule() method and, depending on its context (dependency injected strategy, etc.), composes a Job object representing the task and schedules it in a strategies queue.
 * Scheduling strategies: See below.
-* Tasks: The object litterals representing the work to be done and when.
+* Tasks: Object litterals representing the work to be done and when.
-* Jobs: A wrapper around the task with context (strategy) specific extras.
+* Jobs: Wrappers around tasks with context (strategy) specific extras.
-* Task Handlers: The pre-defined objects that contain the static functions to be used to execute the tasks.
-These are not required as tasks can have their handler functions defined directly on themselves.
-However a library of task handlers can be pre-defined and then used on seperate physical machines that host only workers who have no references back to the code that original scheduled the task.
+* Task Handlers: Pre-defined objects containing static functions to execute tasks.
+Handlers are not required; tasks can have their handler functions defined directly on themselves.
+A library of task handlers can be pre-defined and used on seperate machines that host-only workers who have no references back to the code that originally scheduled the task.

-The scheduling strategies are the individual implementations of persisting and executing the tasks at their scheduled time.
-The strategies differ in their approaches to things like complexity, durrability and availability but all of them adhere to the same interface/protocol for queueing new tasks.
-Additionally all of the strategies accept the same task format.
-In this fashion strategies can be interchanged to meet changing complexity/durrability/availability requirements.
-Currently there are three strategies:
+Scheduling strategies are implementations of persisting and executing tasks at scheduled times.
+Strategies differ in approaches to complexity, durrability and availability.
+However, all adhere to the same interface/protocol for queueing tasks.
+Additionally, all strategies accept the same task format.
+Thus, strategies are interchangable to meet changing complexity/durrability/availability requirements.
+Currently, there are 2 strategies:

 * Local (tasks are persisted in memory and executed within the same node process as the code that originally scheduled the task)
-* RabbitMQ (tasks are persisted on a seperate RabbitMQ server until picked up by a matching nodejs worker process which will start a timer and wait to execute the task at the scheduled time)
 * Beanstalk (tasks are persisted on a separate Beanstalkd server and remain in the queue until their scheduled time at which point a matching nodejs worker process is notified that the task is ready to be executed)

-As well all scheduling strategies contain AT LEAST the following modules:
+Also, all scheduling strategies contain AT LEAST the following modules:

-* Queue (an object that implments at least the queue() method which accepts new tasks)
+* Queue - An object implmenting at least the queue() method, which accepts new tasks.
-* Worker (an object that implements at least the work() method which starts listening for executable tasks)
+* Worker - An object implementing at least the work() method, which starts listening for executable tasks.

-The local strategy is somewhat special as it combines both queue and worker modules into the same running process however for the purposes of clarity and reusability we continue to seperate the code for the two objects into seperate modules.
-It should be noted that even though the local stratagy executes within the same thread it is infact fully asynchronous as it uses process.nextTick to refrain from blocking any parallel execution while the timer is running.
-For more information about the afformentioned async processing see the Supervisor module within the local strategy.
+The local strategy is special; it combines both queue and worker modules into the same process.
+However, for clarity and reusability, we seperate the code for the 2 objects into different modules.
+Even though the local stratagy executes within the same thread as the scheduler, it is asynchronous by using process.nextTick to avoid blocking any other events while the timer is running.
+For more information about the async processing, see the Supervisor module within the local strategy.

 ## Install
 ===========